polyaxon/polyaxon/docs/integrations/scm-gitlab.md

 Select the token and copy it.

-## Update your deployment config file
+## Update your deployment config file and deploy/upgrade

 ```yaml
 reposAccessToken: TokenHashHere